About Friends of Fitchburg Library

 2. To solicit used book donations for the store, the FOFL placed drop bins throughout the community which were checked and emptied weekly.
 The bins also advertised the used book sales held on the 3rd Saturday of every month.

-3. A website, www.friendsoffitchburglibrary.com, was created to publicize events, recruit volunteers, solicit contributions, give recognition to corporate partners, and update information on the library process.
+3. Our website was created to publicize events, recruit volunteers, solicit contributions, give recognition to corporate partners, and update information on the library process.

 4. A tri-fold brochure was mailed to every household in Fitchburg.
 The brochure, entitled Now is the time....., advocated what a library could do for Fitchburg.
 It also had information on the Friends and a tear-off for contributing and volunteering.
 The back of the tri-fold had facts regarding library use and the Fitchburg community.
 This tri-fold brochure won a “best friends” award from ALTAFF, a division of the American Library Association.